ABOUT THE LOUGH CARRA WEBSITE

 The information on this website has been collated from various sources and is provided in order to raise awareness and understanding of the value and importance of this beautiful lake, and to encourage enhanced protection of this valuable component of Ireland’s heritage.

 The website map gives a full list of all information included on the site, to access the information, select the title of interest.

-Please contact us if you have anything articles, photos or other items of interest that could be included in the website.
+Please contact us if you have any articles, photos or other items of interest that could be included in the website.